Al-Hakam I: Biography

-Al-Hakam was the second son of his father, his older brother having died at an early age.
-When he came to power, he was challenged by his uncles Sulayman and Abdallah, sons of his grandfather Abd ar-Rahman I. Abdallah took his two sons Ubayd Allah and Abd al-Malik to the court of Charlemagne in Aix-la-Chapelle to negotiate for aid.
-In the meantime Sulayman attacked Cordoba, but was defeated and driven back to Mérida where he was captured and executed.
-Abdallah was pardoned, but was forced to stay in Valencia.
+Al-Hakam I was the second son of his father, his older brother having died at an early age.
+When he came to power, he was challenged by his uncles Sulayman and Abdallah, sons of his grandfather Abd ar-Rahman I. After a fouryear struggle, Sulayman was captured in an engagement with Al-Hakam I's forces, handed over to the amir, and executed.
+His head was paraded on a pike around the streets of Córdoba before his remains were interred in the royal mausoleum alongside those of his father, Abd ar-Rahman I.